SnowOnion/VBSAC/README.md

 ### Usage and Example

-We have prepare a video to direct the usage, click here TODO
+We have prepared a video to direct the usage, click here TODO

 1. uncompress the VBSAC and bug-visualizer